 We believe that all rescue animals are individuals.
 While experience with a particular breed can help understanding some of the common characteristics of a particular breed, it’s not that important.
 Each animal will have their own individual personality, and we will help you figure out how to engage and manage your particular foster.
 The only exception here is that we require that you own your home or have your property manager’s permission for the breed you are fostering.
 Of course, we’ll never demand you foster a pet you aren’t comfortable with.

 IS IT POSSIBLE TO WORK FULL-TIME OUTSIDE THE HOUSE AND STILL FOSTER?

-WHO PAYS FOR THE DOG’S CARE?
+WHO PAYS FOR THE FOSTER’S CARE?

 ITV Rescue will cover all the veterinary expenses as well as crates and any other supplies you will need.
-If any vetting is necessary while a foster dog is in your care, ITV covers the costs as long as it is ITV that makes the appointment with our veterinarians.
-All of the ITV dogs are altered, dewormed, and vaccinated while in their foster homes, and we do need fosters who are able and willing to work with scheduling!
+If any vetting is necessary while a foster is in your care, ITV covers the costs as long as it is ITV that makes the appointment with our veterinarians.
+All of the ITV animals are altered, dewormed, and vaccinated while in their foster homes, and we do need fosters who are able and willing to work with scheduling!
 However, we completely understand that a vast majority of our fosters work, so transportation to appointments can be arranged.
-Because of our limited resources, many foster homes choose to further help the rescue by providing their own dog food or heartworm/flea prevention.
+Because of our limited resources, many foster homes choose to further help the rescue by providing their own food, litter or heartworm/flea prevention.
 We will provide donated food, however, if requested by the foster.